flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 The ARM11 MPCore will now start execution of Boot11 in parallel:

 1. ARM11's reset vector is at address `0x00000000` [@cpu-arm_reference], which happens to be in the same place as Boot11.
-2. Boot11 will branch depending on which core is it being executed on.
+2. Boot11 will branch depending on which core it is being executed on.
 If it's greater than core 2, it hangs indefinitely.
 3. Wait until ARM9 is finished bootstrapping a firmware.

-Meanwhile, the ARM9 will be busy continuig with Boot9 execution:
+Meanwhile, the ARM9 will be busy continuing with Boot9 execution:

 4. The AES and RSA public keys are exported to the AES and RSA engines (these will be explained in the 'Anti-piracy' section).
 5. Boot9 will try to boot from NAND.